Your browser is out-of-date!

 Aerodrome health and safety

 We have general responsibilities under the Health and Safety at Work Act 2015.
-In addition, the Department of Conservation, Airways and QMUG members have employer responsibilities under the Act.
+In addition, our management team, the Department of Conservation, Airways and QMUG members have employer responsibilities under the Act.

-We provide an aerodrome health and safety policy that sets out the responsibilities of each employer, and an aerodrome Health and Safety Manual.
-The Safety Manual can apply to other aerodrome employers.
+We provide an aerodrome health and safety policy that sets out the responsibilities of each employer, and an Operations, Safety and Security Manual that contains our Safety Management procedures.
+Our System for Safety Management outlines our Hazard and Risk Management process under our Certification.

 We maintain a register of the health and safety hazards at the aerodrome.
-If you operate in or visit the area and are aware of any hazards that are not on the register, contact us, Airways staff or a local operator.
+If you operate in or visit the area and become aware of a hazard, please contact us, Airways staff or a local operator.

 How to contact us